 Deleting a blueprint will not remove any associated items from your keychain (backup passwords, supervising organization, login credentials).

-In the screenshot above, we are about to apply a blueprint named Wait for full charge to all available devices.
+In the screenshot above, we are about to apply a blueprint named Simple Backup with encryption to all available devices.
 After selecting at least one device, click the Launch button at the bottom right of the window to start.
 There will be a confirmation dialog only if the blueprint erases the target devices, otherwise iMazing will run configuration operations immediately.

 💡 Wi-Fi vs USB: Not all blueprints can be applied via Wi-Fi. iMazing will automatically filter out Wi-Fi connected devices if the blueprint's configuration requires a USB connection to be applied.